MicrosoftDocs/dynamics-365-customer-engagement/ce/customize/create-edit-app.md

 Create single-entity or multiple-entity apps quickly by using the tile-based app designer.

-In Dynamics 365 for Customer Engagement, open the app designer from the **My Apps** page or from the **Apps** area in the solution window.
+In Dynamics 365 for Customer Engagement for Customer Engagement, open the app designer from the **My Apps** page or from the **Apps** area in the solution window.

 ## Prerequisites
 Verify the following prerequisites before you start creating an app: